The Paradise Papers

 This discrepancy is reflected in government priorities.
 Deep public antipathy towards benefit “scroungers” has been the rock upon which successive Conservative-led parliaments have built the case for austerity.
 Throughout his premiership, David Cameron, along with his chancellor, George Osborne, kept the opposition between “hardworking people” and lazy benefit claimants right at the centre of their messaging on spending cuts.
 Though gestures have been made towards addressing widespread tax avoidance by the wealthy, very little has actually been achieved.
 This stands in stark contrast to the scale and speed with which changes have been made to welfare legislation.

-Will the Paradise Papers shift the public’s focus?
-The leaks alone are seemingly not enough.
-The 2016 British Social Attitudes survey was conducted just four months after the release of the Panama Papers.
+conducted just four months after the release of the Panama Papers.
 Even then, the British public remained more concerned about benefit claimants than tax avoiders.

 Fundamentally, the Paradise Papers are about numbers – vast sums of money disappearing offshore that could be spent on public services here in the UK.
 However, as the former chair of the UK Statistics Authority, Andrew Dilnot, has often pointed out, people are bad at dealing with numbers on this scale.
 Unless you are an economist or a statistician, numbers in the millions and billions are just not particularly meaningful.